SixArm/pitch-deck-template/README.md

 ### Tip improvements

-* Tip: Are you clear?
+* Are you clear?
 Make your writing short and simple.

-* Tip: Are you complete?
+* Are you complete?
 Explain who, what, where, when, why, and how.

-* Tip: Are you compelling?
+* Are you compelling?
 Tell real user stories with real emotion.

-* Tip: Are you comparable?
+* Are you comparable?
 Provide context to help people understand.

-* Tip: Are you realistic?
+* Are you realistic?
 Show your evidence, validations, and references.

 ### Bonus improvements

-* Bonus: Any synergies as more people participate?
-A.k.a. network effects.
+* Any synergies as more people participate?
+A.k.a. platform power, network effects.

-* Bonus: Any benefits for people to tell others?
-A.k.a. viral effects.
+* Any benefits for people to tell others?
+A.k.a. promotion power, viral effects.

-* Bonus: Any feedback loops that will accelerate scaling?
-A.k.a. flywheels.
+* Any feedback loops that will accelerate scaling?
+A.k.a. propeller power, flywheel effects.

-* Bonus: Any protections on user acquisition and/or retention?
-A.k.a. moats.
+* Any protections on user acquisition and/or retention?
+A.k.a. protection power, moat effects.

+### Focus experiments

+* Can you focus more on customers and less on yourself?

+* Can you focus more on benefits and less on features?

+* Can you focus more on offers and less on one product?

+* Can you focus more on channels and less on one market?

+* Can you focus more on coopetition and less on competition?

+* Can you focus more on growth areas and less on sunk areas?

+### Audience validations

+* How should your audience answer "Why now, why us, why this"?

+* How should your audience answer "What does success look like?"

+* How should your audience answer "What can I do to help you"?

+* How should your audience answer "How to say yes right now"?

 ### Preparation improvements